drigger091/SQL_project-portflio/README.md

 SQL_project-portflio

-an analysis report for Covid_patient_data and Tableau visualization report
+Developed and end to end dashboard for Covid_patient_data using SQl and Tableau to analyze covid patient health across globe and forecast

 ## Authors